Getting Started

 mix deps.get+npm install) - Creates database and runs migrations

-- ✅ Threlte — 3D scene rendering with Three.js
+- ✅ Threlte — 3D scene rendering with Three.js (

-- ✅ Docker — Containerized deployment (optional)
+sveltekit-threltevariant only) - ⬜ Docker — Containerized deployment (offered for every variant)

 Skip auto-install: